yu-ming-chen/tp/docs/UserGuide.md

  > 📕 If no budgets are displayed, it means that none of the budgets matches your search term.
  >
  > 📕 You can use the [list budgets command](#525-listing-budgets-list) to display all budgets again.
+  >
+ > 📕 This command will only find entries that contain the entire `KEYWORD`.
+For example, `find NUS Budget` will only find the budget named "NUS Budget 2020" but not "NUS Fintech Society Budget".

 ✏️ Example: `find Temasek Hall`